EvgeniiZorin/Handbook_Databases/README.md

 # Rename a table
 ALTER TABLE table1 RENAME TO table2;

+# Delete records from a table, but leave the table
+# DELETE - has a possible IF clause
+DELETE FROM table1;
+DELETE FROM table1 WHERE column1 = value;
-# Delete all the data inside the tables, but not the tables themselves
+# Delete records from a table, but leave the table
+# TRUNCATE - like DELETE, but doesn't have a possible IF clause
+TRUNCATE table1;
 TRUNCATE table1, table2;
+# Delete the table and all the rows inside it
-DROP TABLE second_table;
+DROP TABLE table1;
-DROP TABLE IF EXISTS tablename;
+DROP TABLE IF EXISTS table1;
 ```

 **Datatypes**: